Nietzsche's Letters | 1889This page in German© The Nietzsche Channel

 1. Hans von Bülow moved to Hamburg in 1886.

 2. An allusion to Madame Cliquot's attempts to ship a secret cargo of her champagne to Russia in 1814, in defiance of the Napoleonic Blockade; Ariadne referring to Cosima Wagner, who left Hans von Bülow for Richard Wagner, with Nietzsche, in his delusional state, seeing himself as next in line for her affections.
+Cf. the Greek legend of Ariadne, the daughter of King Minos of Crete, and her lover Theseus, the Athenian hero, whom she guided out of the Labyrinth with a ball of yarn.
+Theseus abandoned Ariadne on the Isle of Naxos, and Ariadne then married Dionysus.

 3. The title of Heinrich Köselitz's opera, which Nietzsche asked Hans von Bülow to support.